Shura1oplot/SublimeLinter-contrib-frosted/README.md

 SublimeLinter 3 must be installed in order to use this plugin.
 If SublimeLinter 3 is not installed, please follow the instructions [here][installation].

 ### Linter installation
-Before installing this plugin, you must ensure that `frosted` is installed on your system.
+Before using this plugin, you must ensure that `frosted` is installed on your system.
 To install `frosted`, do the following:

 1. Install [Python](http://python.org) and [pip](http://www.pip-installer.org/en/latest/installing.html).
 If you plan to code in Python 3, you will need to install `pip` for Python 3 as well.